jr3cermak/particle/localtoolchain/wolfiot/README.md

 Without debugging, the current size is approximately 106764.

+### WOLFSSL_PARTICLE_ARM

+This is now the generic define that allows wolfssl to build.
+We were using a similar define WOLFSSL_IAR_ARM that did more of the right things.

 ### DEBUG_WOLFSSL

 This option turns on verbose debugging when a function is triggered in setup() or loop().
 See: wolfSSL_Debugging_ON(); in logging.cpp.

 With debugging, the size is approximately 127228.

+# History

+## 2017-07-22

+Proceeding with general cleanup of code moving stuff into a specific platform define WOLFSSL_PARTICLE_ARM.

+Size: 106588